kathyonu/apotomoing_sequencers/doc/README_for_method-to_textual.txt

 => "we have sent you our ten thousand dollars check to your address at, one twenty three alphabet only lane, apartment three c" ruby-1.9.2-p0 :019 >

+It is that easy.

+You want to process an entire file ?

+Right now, go to your Terminal and type in :

+	$ write_file

+This is one of the methods defined in the textual-fibering-methods.rb file.
+It will kick out all the data in the /lib/anagrams/anagrams_table_data.txt file, after processing it using String#to_textual Open the data file so you see the difference between that, and what appears on your screen.

+If you look in the textual-fibering-methods.rb file you will see the method named as : file_name There, you will see the /lib/anagrams/anagrams_table_data.txt is set for you.
+You can change the file_name("file_address") to process your named files.
+You will see our many examples in the method are commented out.
+Set your file names as you wish, and comment and uncomment to choose which one file_name you use.
+Setting the file_name there, once, will provide that name to many of the methods defined in textual-fibering-methods.rb

+Breathe and be well,

+kathyonu/apotomoing_sequencers at github